 At each balance sheet date, the Bank estimates if there is objective evidence that impairment loss for an asset or a group of assets classified as available-for-sale or held to maturity is occurred.
-For listed equity instruments classified as available for sale investments, impairment is recognized if as it's significant and a prolonged decline it's price below it's acquisition cost is observed.
+For listed equity instruments classified as available for sale investments, impairment is recognized if there is significant and a prolonged decline in its fair value below its acquisition cost in order to determine if impairment for the assets needed.